wilsonmar/wilsonmar.github.io/_posts/2017-02-03-self-driving-cars.md

 1. Driver Assistance - driver is fully engaged.
 Voice prompts.

 2. Partial Automation - lane keeping with adaptive cruise control to maintain constant speed.
-No OEDR.
+ADAS [advanced driver assistance systems] No OEDR.

-3. Conditional Automation - Partial Driving Automation with OEDR.
+3. Conditional Automation - "Traffic Jam Pilots" - Partial Driving Automation with OEDR.
 Change lanes.
 Driver is ready to take over.
 GM Super Cruise & Nissan ProPilot Assist Audi A8 sedan can perform OEDR in slow traffic.
 Ford is hoping to do it too.

 4. High Automation - Fully autonomous in controlled conditions.
-ADAS [advanced driver assistance systems] Does not require full user alertness. no controls for human use, operating within a geofence.
+Does not require full user alertness. no controls for human use, operating within a geofence.
 Waymo.

 5. Full Automation - unrestricted ODD (any road surface and road type) starting from without a geofence in a closed venue low-speed environment by minibuses, valet parking, delivery robots.
 <br /><br />

 PROTIP: As cars automate more, and human drivers have less to do, inattention becomes even more of an issue.

-Volvo's Road Train had automated vehicles following a human lead vehicle.
+Volvo's Road Train "platooning" had automated vehicles following a human lead vehicle (at high speeds).

 In 2012, Nevada issued Google the first autonomous vehicle testing license on public roads.
 California followed.